 Summary

-TBD.
+This Recommendation defines the detailed specification of reference points, signalling and

+control methods, and overall protocols of a mobile visual surveillance system based on the requirements described in ITU-T Recommendation F.743 and functional architecture described in ITU-T Recommendation H.626.1.

+This Recommendation focus on the signalling and protocols of a visual surveillance system with mobile units, such as mobile customer unit or premises unit, as well as on the services flow related to mobile units, such as a mobile customer unit accessing real-time video stream from a visual surveillance system.

+This Recommendation gives detailed description of the reference points defined in ITU-T Recommendation H.626.1 as well as some newly defined reference points.
+The relevant protocols are identified, the message format and message text (such as SIP, RTP, RTSP, HTTP) are also provided.

 Keywords

-Mobile Visual Surveillance, Architecture, Signalling and Protocols
+Mobile Visual Surveillance, Reference Point, Signalling and Protocols

 1 Scope

-The Visual Surveillance service is a telecommunication service focusing on video (audio included also) application technology, which is used to capture remotely multimedia (such as audio, video, image and various alarm signal) and present them to the end users with friendly manner, based on managed broadband network with ensured quality, security and reliability ensured.

 The Recommendation H.VSMprot focuses on the Signalling and Protocols of a visual surveillance system with mobile units, such as mobile customer unit or premises unit, as well as on the services flow related to mobile units, such as a mobile customer unit accessing real-time video stream from a visual surveillance system.

-This Recommendation defines the reference points, signalling and protocols of the mobile visual surveillance system, based on the architecture defined in the Recommendation ITU-T H.VSMarch.
+This Recommendation defines the reference points, signalling and protocols of a mobile visual surveillance system, based on the architecture defined in the Recommendation ITU-T H. 626.1.

 Furthermore, this recommendation will utilize and extend some existing protocols, such as SIP/RTP/RTSP/HTTP, etc. and it should give the message format as well as message text.